Past Lives poster

 Theme

-Young Nora's mother explains "In-Yun" - the concept that if two people walk past each other on the street, it means there were 8,000 layers of In-Yun in their past lives.
-The film's central theme of fate, connection, and paths not taken.
+Young Nora's mother explains the concept of "In-Yun" - the idea that if two people walk past each other on the street, it means there were 8,000 layers of In-Yun in their past lives.
+The theme of fate, connection across time, and paths meant to cross is stated.

 3